Not Another Teen Movie

 The inciting incident occurs at 10 minutes when Priscilla publicly dumps Jake for a washed-up reality TV star, humiliating him in front of the entire school and destroying his status and ego..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Jake accepts the bet and actively chooses to pursue Janey, committing to the makeover plan.
+This reveals the protagonist's commitment to Jake accepts the bet and actively chooses to pursue Janey, committing to the makeover plan.
 He enters her world with the initial intent to manipulate her for his own gain., moving from reaction to action.

 The Collapse moment at 64 minutes (72% through) represents the emotional nadir.
 Here, At a party, Janey discovers the bet.
 Jake's deception is publicly revealed in humiliating fashion.
 Janey is devastated and their relationship dies.
 Jake loses both his reputation and the only real connection he'd ever made., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.